Anishddc/paisa_track/README.md

 ## Updates
 The app will automatically check for updates when you launch it.
 When a new version is available, you'll be prompted to download and install it.

+You can also manually check for updates:
+1. Open the app
+2. Go to Settings
+3. Tap "Check for Updates"
+4. If a new version is available, you'll be prompted to download and install it

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.